Dandong Liaoning, China Travel Guide

 Download Google Translate's offline Mandarin pack for easy communication.

-Shops generally operate from 9:00 AM to 9:00 PM, shopping malls often later.
-Restaurants typically serve lunch from 11:30 AM to 2:00 PM and dinner from 5:30 PM to 9:00 PM.
+Shops generally operate from 9:O'CLOCK IN the MORNING to 9:00 PM, shopping malls often later.
+Eateries usually serve lunch at 11:30 AM to 2:00 PM and dinner from 5:30 PM to 9:00 PM.
 Many street food vendors and casual eateries open longer.
-Attractions usually operate from 8:00 AM to 5:00 PM.
-Always check specific sites for exact hours.
+Attractions usually operate from 8:12:00 AM to 5:00 am:00 PM.
+Always check particular locations for exact hours.

-Attractions usually 8:00 AM to 5:00 PM.
+Attractions usually 8:12:00 AM to 5:00 am:00 PM.
 Always check specific sites.
 Outdoor attractions winter may have reduced hours or partial closures.

 Religious and public holidays significantly services.
-Chinese New Year (Spring Festival), January or February, major holiday.
+Lunar New Year (Spring Festival), January or February, major holiday.
 Many businesses close for several days to a week.
 Transportation exceptionally busy.
-National Day Golden Week (October 1-7) peak domestic travel, crowded attractions, higher prices.
-Labor Day (May 1-3 or 5) similar to National Day but shorter.
+National Day The Golden week holidays (October 1-7) peak domestic travel, crowded attractions, higher prices.
+May Day (in many countries) (May 1ST-3 or 5) similar to Foundation Day but shorter.
 Qingming Festival (April), Dragon Boat Festival (June), Mid-Autumn Festival (September/October) also public holidays.
 Check specific dates annually.

-Seasonal closures and limited schedules outdoor attractions.
+Seasonal closings and limited schedules outdoor attractions.
 Reduced hours or partial closures during winter.
 Some smaller shops or restaurants might close during major public holidays.
 Plan your itinerary with these disruptions.

 Always check opening hours and holiday closures before visiting attractions or businesses.